remnrem/luna-doc/docs/ref/assoc.md

    covariates (`Z`)

-We'll illustrate some of these steps with the toy dataset above (as above, adding options to ensure that non variables are dropped due to missing data in this toy example):
+We'll illustrate some of these steps with the toy dataset above (as above, adding options to ensure that no variables are dropped due to missing data in this toy example):

 ```
 luna --gpa --options dat=b.1 qc=F retain-cols desc